leanprover/theorem_proving_in_lean4/structures_and_records.md

 ```
 Instances of a structure are immutable, but Lean makes it easy to
 create a new record object by modifying the value of one or more
 fields in an old one.
-Lean allows you to specify that unassigned
+Lean allows you to specify that the unassigned
 fields in the specification of a record should be taken from a
 previously defined structure object ``s`` by adding the annotation ``s
 with`` before the field assignments.